 While it is the intent of this Plan to protect natural areas and prohibit development, applications for a change of use may arise from time to time.
 In the evaluation of these applications, the natural environment will be given priority.
-No change of use will be permitted in natural environment areas unless extensive environmental studies are completed which demonstrate that no negative impacts will result on the natural features or ecological functions of the area.
+No cChange of use will not be permitted in natural environment areas unless extensive environmental studies are completed which demonstrate that no negative impacts will result on the natural features, or ecological functions of the area or the ability of the area to adapt to climate change.